 When you leave packing until the last minute, it’s only going to create a stressful situation for you.
 You’ll possibly wind up throwing things into your suitcase in a sloppy mess and you’ll be more likely to forget something important.
 Instead, give yourself plenty of time to pack for a trip.
 You’ll have the ability to plan out outfits in advance and you can take extra care to be neat with your packing.

 The best way to pack a suitcase to maximize space?
 Don’t bring more than what you need!
 It can be tempting to just throw in a ton of extra clothes, shoes, and accessories just in case.
 However, this simply isn’t realistic.
 You’ll wind up a luggage that’s bursting at the seams or your bag will be overweight and you'll be forced to check it.
+More stuff doesn't equal more good.
+Sara gives us enough reasons of packing light.
+Check it here.
+When you walk on the street of a new city, you will thank yourself for not throwing the whole closet into your suitcase.

 When packing for a trip, think about how long you’ll be gone, what the weather will be like, and what you’ll be doing.
 This will give you a clear idea of the kinds of outfits you’ll need to pack and how many you should bring along.
 You’ll be plenty prepared for your trip without overdoing it.
 And you’ll have just enough space for everything that you really want to bring along with you.